 - Always pack a swimsuit year round!
 You will undoubtedly take a dip often between the Blue Lagoon and all the Geothermal-heated pools and hot springs.
 Icelandic people love outdoor bathing year-round, dating back to the Viking ages.
 It is volcanically heated pools and they are scattered throughout Iceland.

 - Get away from Reykjavik.
 It is worth a visit, but Iceland is about its natural beauty.
 Visit the small fishing villages, the glacial lagoons, mind-blowing waterfalls, seaside wonders, and mountains that look painted onto the horizon.

 - Oh, the Icelandic ponies.
 When driving, has some carrots or sugar cubes with you.
 These charming animals are sweet and will often come to say hi.

 - If you can have an extended stay drive around Ring road, it won’t disappoint.

 - Iceland is about the outdoors.
 Hiking is a wonderful way to get out and visit the lava fields, grassy meadows, glacial ice fields, black sand deserts, and diverse ecosystems.

-- The roads are quite good, but there are not many highways and is often head-on traffic.
+- The roads are good, but there are not many highways and is often head-on traffic.
 Iceland has made extra efforts to warn tourists about road safety as accidents have become an issue.
 Most of Iceland is uninhabited, so there will be long stretches with no towns or people.

 - A neat tip learned from an Icelandic Air pilot.
 Buy alcohol for consumption during your visit at duty-free coming into the country.
-It is much less expensive than even the liquor stores.
+It is much less expensive than even liquor stores.

 - The Icelanders adore their black licorice.
 Anything licorice, even chocolate-covered licorice.